krishnans2006/resume/resume.typ

   top: "Fairfax, VA",
   bottom: [GPA: *4.467/4.0*],
 )
-- Coursework: Artificial Intelligence 1 & 2 (#accent[A],#accent[A]), Machine Learning 1 & 2 (#accent[A],#accent[A]), Robotic Systems (#accent[A]),
+- Coursework: Artificial Intelligence  1, Artificial Intelligence 2, Machine Learning 1, Machine Learning 2,
   \
-  Robot Automation (#accent[A]), Digital Electronics (#accent[A]), Analog Electronics (#accent[A]), Engineering Senior Research Project (#accent[A])
+  Robotic Systems, Robot Automation, Digital Electronics, Analog Electronics, Engineering Senior Research Project

 == Work Experience

 #work(
-  title: "Quantum Computing Student Researcher",
+  title: "Emerging Technologies Student Researcher",
   location: "McLean, VA",
   company: plainlink("https://mitre.org")[The MITRE Corporation],
-  dates: dates-helper(start-date: "June 2025", end-date: "Present"),
+  dates: dates-helper(start-date: "Jun 2023", end-date: "Present"),
 )
-- Derived a model (with 15+ variables) from scratch to relate quantum computer characteristics to real-world effectiveness
-- Determined quantitative requirements for quantum computers to #accent[crack RSA 2048 encryption]
-- Presented this research in multiple company-wide briefings, and started writing a research paper

-#work(
-  title: "Networking/Telecommunications Student Researcher",
-  location: "McLean, VA",
-  company: plainlink("https://mitre.org")[The MITRE Corporation],
-  dates: dates-helper(start-date: "June 2023", end-date: "May 2025"),
-)
 - Designed and built a #accent[novel 5G proxy] to improve speed/bandwidth for non-5G access to 5G networks
-- Integrated the proxy into a real US government application, achieving a #accent[99.93% reduction] in connection time
+- Integrated the proxy into a real US government application, achieving a #accent[99.93% reduction] in first connection time
 - Used Ansible, Python, and Bash scripting to automate deployment of the proxy (and other parts of 5G infrastructure)
+#gap
+- Derived a model (with 15+ variables) from scratch to relate quantum computer characteristics to real-world effectiveness
+- Used the model to determine quantitative requirements for quantum computers to #accent[crack RSA 2048 encryption]
+#gap
-- Presented this innovation in numerous company-wide briefings and sponsor presentations
+- Presented in six company-wide briefings and two sponsor presentations, started writing a research paper for publication

 #work(
   title: "Lead Student Systems Administrator",